-Investment decisions depend mainly on the existence of a 'safety margin' consisting in the difference between tolerance.

-The investment strategy guides investment decisions based on such factors as investment objective and risk the market value of the company assessed by the managers and its market value (market capitalization).
+Investment decisions depend mainly on the existence of a 'safety margin' consisting in the difference between the market value of the company assessed by the managers and its market value (market capitalization).
 In this sense it is possible to talk about 'value investing.'